facebookresearch/StarSpace/README.md

 # Requirements

-StarSpace builds on modern Mac OS and Linux distributions.
+StarSpace builds on modern Mac OS, Windows, and Linux distributions.
 Since it uses C++11 features, it requires a compiler with good C++11 support.
 These include :

-* (gcc-4.6.3 or newer) or (clang-3.3 or newer)
+* (gcc-4.6.3 or newer), (Visual Studio 2015), or (clang-3.3 or newer)

 Compilation is carried out using a Makefile, so you will need to have a working **make**.